-The Applicant will create two new streets to frame the building, beginning to achieve the interconnected goals identified in the Small Area Plan, and support the new development with structured parking, freeing up valuable land for coveted open space.
+The Applicant will create two new streets to frame the building, beginning to achieve the interconnected goals identified in the Small Area Plan, and support the new development with structured parking, freeing up valuable land for coveted green or public space.
 The Applicant will lay the framework for the desired street and pedestrian network with an expansive promenade along University Drive of more than 25 feet in width.
 Importantly, this wider streetscape along University Drive is permitted by Sec.
 3.7.3.C.3.b.(2), which allows front yard setbacks greater than 10 feet to accommodate such things as pedestrian plazas and accessways, sidewalks and landscaping, all of which the Applicant has proposed.
+And, the greater setbacks are permitted to continue along Blenheim as it is an existing condition.

 The proposed streetscape along University extends the pedestrian experience provided in front of the recently completed The Flats on University, to more uniformly lead those residents, and residents north, into the City's urban core.
-The Applicant will also provide important contributions of open space with the introduction of a public park to bridge the new mixed-use building with the existing retail and a new pedestrian plaza that will be created on the eastern side of the retail center to activate the Blenheim Boulevard side of the property.
+The Applicant will also provide important contributions of green space with the introduction of a public park to bridge the new mixed-use building with the existing retail and a new pedestrian plaza that will be created on the eastern side of the retail center to activate the Blenheim Boulevard side of the property.

 To complement the mixed-use building, the Applicant has plans to thoughtfully upgrade the existing Safeway's exterior façade, along with the retail facades to the east, to correspond to the newly implemented and modernized design of the mixed-use building.
-The exact design, materials and architectural elements of both the mixed-use building and the updated retail facades will be refined throughout this special exception process with separate applications being submitted to the City's Board of Architectural Review requesting its important insight and approvals.
-The Applicant will agree to a condition of approval that it shall make those façade updates prior to occupancy of the mixed-use building.
+The exact design, materials and architectural elements of the mixed-use building will be refined throughout this special exception process with separate applications being submitted to the City's Board of Architectural Review requesting its important insight and approvals.
+The Applicant will agree to a condition of approval that it shall design, obtain the required City approvals and make those façade updates prior to occupancy of the mixed-use building.
 The design intent and focus for the Property includes appropriately bridging the historic core with more modern expressions.
 The enlivened retail will utilize the existing surface parking outside the Building Area, without needing to add additional surface parking along University Drive.
 With the focus on adding residential, it will allow the Applicant to right size the retail at the Property.